The Last Place on Earth – Antarctica

 The 16th Street Mall is an 1.5-mile long shopping area opened in 1982.
 Besides all kinds of restaurants and shops, the tree-lined street also hosts various live performance and exquisite squares.

-Double Daughter's Salotto, 16th Street Mall
+Double Daughter\'s Salotto, 16th Street Mall

-Writer's Square, 16th Street Mall
+Writer\'s Square, 16th Street Mall

-Writer’s Square on the 16th Street Mall
+Writer\'s Square, 16th Street Mall

 Tree-Lined Street, 16th Street Mall